 THE STORY BEHIND OUR LOCAL WORKERS

-Mr. Tam the Boat driver & Mr. Hai the Scooter driver
+Mr. Tam the Boat driver

-Mr. Tam (Uncle Tam) is over 70 years old.
+Mr. Tam (Uncle Tam) is over 60 years old.
 He was once a gardener, fisherman, and professional diver.
 He has a passion for karaoke and enjoys decorating his scooter with vibrant colors.
-Currently, he works as a full-time boat driver and a part-time scooter driver.

-Mr. Hai (Uncle Hai) is over 80 years old.
 He previously worked in construction, but as he got older, health issues prevented him from continuing in the field.
 Now, he is a full-time scooter driver with us.
-At home, he lives with his wife, who does not ride a scooter.
+At home, he lives with his wife (who does not ride a scooter) in a frugal simple house.

 Since joining Mekong Zig Zag, Mr. Tam and Mr. Hai have become close friends.
 They are dedicated to their work, as their income depends on it.